 Welcome to the student lens on news at Governors State University and the Chicago Southland!
 Newly renamed ArtSci, the CAS Newsmagazine is a shining example of GSU's hallmark: empowering exceptionally driven students to produce outstanding creations born of their experiences and knowledge.

-Welcome to the fifth annual College of Arts and Sciences newsmagazine, the second published under COVID pandemic restrictions.
-I would like to frame my comments this year – a year of major adjustments and losses that further revealed the unequal impacts that systemic inequality and racism have on our communities – through the words of our own students.
-They remind us that Governors State University is part of the solution to our society’s many problems.
-We are a community, a place of belonging.
-As Alex Pavloski tells us in the VOICES section, “[On campus,] I was always running into someone I previously met.
-It was a nice feeling to be recognized, everyone I met was always kind and welcoming.”
-If you are not already, I welcome you too to become part of our community.
+Welcome to the sixth annual issue of the College of Arts and Sciences newsmagazine, ArtSci.
+I would like to frame my comments this year – a year of transitions, characterized by uncertainty as we continue navigating the pandemic and the impacts of long-standing social inequities on the communities we serve – through the words of our own students.
+In the pages that follow, student contributors invite us, individually and collectively, to be part of the solutions to our society’s many problems: “Will it be you?”
+“What will you bring to the table?”
+If you are not already, I welcome you to become an active part of our CAS community.
 If you are already a member, please continue welcoming others into our ever-growing community.
-No one who makes GSU a part of their life fails to notice our uniqueness.
-Our incredible diversity serves as a mirror to the future of the United States, and our use of high impact practices – such as this student-written newsmagazine and our faculty’s focus on traumainformed pedagogy (this issue) – provides our students with the skills that employers want, and our communities with well-prepared leaders.
+Our incredible diversity serves as both a reflection of, and an invitation to, the shared future of the United States.
+And our College’s use of high impact practices – such as this student-written newsmagazine and the multiple examples of collaborative, hands-on research projects it highlights – provides our students with the skills that employers desire, and our communities with well-prepared leaders.

-We are again indebted to ArtSci’s faculty advisor Dr. Christopher White (English) and his team of dedicated students – Ansam Abdeljaber (English BA), Erik Kay (English BA), Courtney Keller (English BA), Brittany LaFond (English BA), and Kelly Weissbohn (English BA) – who hone in on only some of the many examples of hands-on experiential opportunities that the College of Arts and Sciences provides for its students.
-In this issue you’ll learn more about how GSU modified its laboratory and art studio and media studies courses and programs to provide students with flexible and safe learning options as well as the shift to virtual live streaming adopted by our Theater and Performance Studies program, allowing GSU to “outperform COVID-19.
+We are again indebted to ArtSci’s faculty advisor Dr. Christopher White (English) and his team of dedicated students – Ansam Abdeljaber (English MA), Maria Blatt (English BA), Brandon Green (Finance MBA), Alexis Robinson (English BA), and Saad Shalabi (English MA)– whose stories illustrate only some of the many examples of impactful, experiential opportunities that the College of Arts and Sciences provides for its students.
+In this issue you’ll learn more about how GSU faculty and students are engaged in following the science in education, public health, and conservation, and how we are working to amplify and preserve the stories of our communities through local journalism, personal narratives, and oral histories.

-(see the full letter from Dean Marak on page 2 of ArtSci)
+(see the full letter from Interim Dean Zingsheim on page 2 of ArtSci)

-- Dr. Andrae Marak, Dean, College of Arts and Sciences
+- Dr. Jason Zingsheim, Interim Dean, College of Arts and Sciences

 View this year's issue here: